-We force others to adapt instead of working with them.
-I’m not just referring to those of us who deal with disabilities, but in other walks of life too, where we’re expected to just fit in.
-This has been my life.
+We force others to adapt.
+It’s not just around disabilities to a certain extent, but in other walks of life also, where we’re expected to just fit in.

 Society, people’s cultures, social change are all part of this scenario.
 We expect others to conform, adapt into what is the norm, even if the norm isn’t the norm for them.
-Life is hard, even harder when we’re expected to run with things and mentally we know we can’t.
+Life is hard, even harder when we’re expected to run with things and either physically or mentally, we know we can’t.

-Perhaps when we’re forcing others to adapt and they’re dealing with a disability, it means we’re uncertain on how to play things, or perhaps it’s just something that suits us, because we’re not having to come out of our comfort zone to help them.
+When we’re forcing others to adapt and they’re dealing with a disability, it means we’re uncertain on how to play things, or it’s just something that suits us, because we’re not having to come out of our comfort zone to help them.

-Sadly, amongst my many bitter experiences and including where others expect me to adapt into their lives, they’re sending out the message that they care about themselves more.
+Around a disability, where others expect us to adapt into our lives, others are sending out the message they care about themselves more.